chaynHQ/Impact-Reports/README.md

 *   [Help us make online learning inclusive for women and refugees at Mozfest](https://medium.com/soul-medicine/help-us-make-online-learning-inclusive-for-women-and-refugees-at-mozfest-a0b3382739da?source=collection_home---2------1----------------)
 *   [We asked Mozfest to help us make online learning inclusive for women & refugees](https://medium.com/soul-medicine/we-asked-mozfest-to-help-us-make-online-learning-inclusive-for-women-refugees-b632c2f9f0c2)

+### Events

+In 2017, Chayn volunteers attended and spoke at several key events across Europe.
+These events are one of the best ways to get word out about our projects, to meet other social organisations and to scout for new volunteer recruits.
+Here's a list of events we spoke at during 2017.

+*   Hera spoke at the[ British Islam Conference](https://billetto.co.uk/events/164594) on February 24 and 25 in London.
+At the conference, Hera spoke about how domestic violence can be identified and confronted within British Muslim communities.
+*   In March 2017, volunteer Jessica Morley spoke at a Soapbox event about design in Chayn, and how non-profit should look at designing their projects.
+*   On International Women's Day, Chayn volunteers were out in force, with Dina, Chayn volunteer and Soul Medicine Project Lead, spreading the word about Chayn at a [Tech for Good meet-up](https://twitter.com/ChaynHQ/status/839572710493667328) in London.
+Meanwhile, Aliya spoke at a Spark Salon session, organised by Tata Consultancy Services.
+A write-up of Aliya's talk, titled '5 Ways Digital is Transforming Charities', is[ available via the Digital Empowers website](http://digitalempowers.com/5-ways-digital-transforming-charities/).
+Hera spoke at an OECD event in Paris on how government corruption harms marginalised women in particular.
+*   On March 31, Hera and Dina attended RightsCon in Brussels, hosted by[ Access Now](https://www.accessnow.org/), to talk about how Chayn leverage technology to fight patriarchy globally, while providing women with the skills and resources to live happy and healthy lives.
+*   From April 5 to 7, [Claudia Torrisi](https://twitter.com/clatorrisi) from Chayn Italia attended the International Journalism Festival in Perugia, Italy, where she spoke on a[ panel](http://www.festivaldelgiornalismo.com/programme/2017/do-not-call-it-a-crime-of-passion) about how the media narrates femicides and violence against women in a negative and dangerous way.
+An English translation of the panel is available[ on YouTube](https://www.youtube.com/watch?v=UNl6VBqYhPQ), titled 'Do not call it a crime of passion'.
+*   On April 6 and 7, Dina spoke at the[ Losing Control](http://www.losingcontrol.org/) hack held in Oxford about how Chayn, as a movement, is run successfully[ using fluid and democratic leadership](https://medium.com/hack-for-chayn/running-a-fluid-and-democratic-volunteer-run-organisation-3538e12c699e).
+To accompany this event Dina wrote[ a blog post for the event](http://www.losingcontrol.org/blogs-and-resources/guest-blogger-dina-ariss-chayn) on tips and tricks for running a volunteer based organization, like Chayn.
+*   On April 28, Chayn Italia held a fundraising party!
+Around 70 people attended a viewing of 'Principesse e Sfumature' – a play on gender stereotyping, women's desire and a few more of Chayn's favourite topics.
+The party raised around €350, which will help the team to cover the expenses of legally registering[ Chayn Italia](https://twitter.com/Chayn_Italia).
+*   On May 27, Chayn hosted our first [Facebook Live](https://www.youtube.com/watch?v=nU9iak0kA-k) in London, as part of Chayn turning 4 in 2017.
+We launched our Impact Report and had a panel full of our volunteers speaking of all the milestones of 2016!
+*   From October 27 to 29, Lizzie, Hera, Dina, Jess and Roxanne attended [Mozfest](https://mozillafestival.org/about), running two workshops on Soul Medicine and the Privacy Guide.
+The Privacy Guide GIFS workshop was a particular success as privacy and security tips were shared via cats and GIFs to make the topics accessible and interactive.
+Details of the Soul Medicine project and workshop can also be read via[ Dina's blog post on Medium](https://medium.com/soul-medicine/help-us-make-online-learning-inclusive-for-women-and-refugees-at-mozfest-a0b3382739da).
+*   On December 4, as part of [#16DaysofActivism](http://www.unwomen.org/en/what-we-do/ending-violence-against-women/take-action/16-days-of-activism), Hera spoke at an event hosted by Oxfam Policy and Practice on how technology can help in building a world free of gender-based violence.

 ### Challenges and failures